sas-isus/d8-refactored/web/modules/contrib/views_conditional/README.md

  * Equal To
  * Not Equal To
  * Greater Than
+ * Greater Than or Equals
  * Less Than
+ * Less Than or Equals
  * Empty
  * Not Empty
+ * Contains
+ * Does Not Contain
+ * Length Equal To
+ * Length Not Equal To
+ * Length Greater Than
+ * Length Less Than

 Views conditional allows you to output text based on the result of the condition.